fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 ## Set the Starting Angle

-By default, pie/doughnut charts start plotting from the 0° angle.
+By default, pie/**doughnut chart** start plotting from the 0° angle.
 The chart allows you to explicitly set the starting angle.
 Specify the `startingAngle` attribute set the starting angle for the pie/doughnut chart.
 The first pie slice will start plotting from the angle measure specified in this attribute.

 Refer to the code given below: